OmerKerner/noLZSS/README.md

 **Non-overlapping Lempel–Ziv–Storer–Szymanski factorization**

 High-performance Python library for text factorization using compressed suffix trees.
 The library provides efficient algorithms for finding non-overlapping factors in text data, with both in-memory and file-based processing capabilities.
+Based on a paper by Dominik Köppl - [Non-Overlapping LZ77 Factorization and LZ78 Substring Compression Queries with Suffix Trees](https://doi.org/10.3390/a14020044)

 ## Features